zephyrproject-rtos/zephyr/doc/hardware/porting/board_porting.rst

    CPU clusters for multi-core SoCs are not described in this file as they are inherited from the SoC's YAML description.

-#. :file:`plank.dts` or :file:`plank_<qualifiers>.dts`: a hardware description
+#. :file:`plank_<qualifiers>.dts`: a hardware description in :ref:`devicetree <dt-guide>`
-   in :ref:`devicetree <dt-guide>` format.
+   format.
 This declares your SoC, connectors, and any other hardware components such as LEDs, buttons, sensors, or communication peripherals (USB, BLE controller, etc).

 #. :file:`Kconfig.plank`: the base software configuration for selecting SoC and
    other board and SoC related settings.
 Kconfig settings outside of the board